tableau/server-client-python/docs/api-ref.md

 Name | Description
 :--- | :---
+`ask_data_enablement` | Determines if a data source allows use of Ask Data.
+The value can be `TSC.DatasourceItem.AskDataEnablement.Enabled`, `TSC.DatasourceItem.AskDataEnablement.Disabled`, or `TSC.DatasourceItem.AskDataEnablement.SiteDefault`.
+If no setting is specifed, it will default to SiteDefault.
+See [REST API Publish Datasource](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_datasources.htm#publish_data_source) for more information about ask_data_enablement.
 `connections` |  The list of data connections (`ConnectionItem`) for the specified data source.
 You must first call the `populate_connections` method to access this data.
 See the [ConnectionItem class](#connectionitem-class).
 `content_url` |  The name of the data source as it would appear in a URL.
 `created_at` |  The date and time when the data source was created.
 `certified` | A Boolean value that indicates whether the data source is certified.
 `certification_note` |  The optional note that describes the certified data source.
 `datasource_type` | The type of data source, for example, `sqlserver` or `excel-direct`.
+`description` | The description for the data source.
+`encrypt_extracts` | A Boolean value to determine if a datasource should be encrypted or not.
+See [Extract and Encryption Methods](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_extract_encryption.htm) for more information.
+`has_extracts` | A Boolean value that indicates whether the datasource has extracts.
 `id` |  The identifier for the data source.
 You need this value to query a specific data source or to delete a data source with the `get_by_id` and `delete` methods.
 `name`  |  The name of the data source.
 If not specified, the name of the published data source file is used.
 `owner_id` |  The identifier of the owner of the data source.